sywang-20/I2P/Data Biography.md

 ---
 ### Bibliography
 [1]	M. Cox and T. Slee, “How Airbnb’s data hid the facts in New York City,” Tomslee.net, pp. 1–16, 2016, [Online].
-Available: http://tomslee.net/how-airbnb- hid-the- facts-in- nyc.
+Available: http://tomslee.net/how-airbnb-hid-the-facts-in-nyc.

 [2]	K. Crawford and M. Finn, “The limits of crisis data: analytical and ethical challenges of using social and mobile data to understand disasters,” GeoJournal, vol. 80, no. 4, pp. 491–502, 2015, doi: 10.1007/s10708-014-9597-z.